WiseLibs/better-sqlite3/docs/api.md

 // => [{ filename, data }, { filename, data }]
 ```

-To yield a row from a virtual table, you can either yield an object whose keys correspond to column names, or an array whose elements represent columns in the order that they were declared.
+To generate a row in a virtual table, you can either yield an object whose keys correspond to column names, or yield an array whose elements represent columns in the order that they were declared.
 Every virtual table **must** declare its columns via the `columns` option.

-The most common way to use virtual tables is to treat them like [table-valued functions](https://www.sqlite.org/vtab.html#tabfunc2).
-This way, you can pass parameters to the virtual table, making them much more flexible.
+Virtual tables can be used like [table-valued functions](https://www.sqlite.org/vtab.html#tabfunc2); you can pass parameters to them, unlike regular tables.

 ```js
 db.table('regex_matches', {